Visa policy of the Schengen Area: Visas

 Schengen visas are valid for any country in the Schengen Area unless marked otherwise.
 Cyprus also accepts double and multiple-entry Schengen visas, for stays of up to 90 days in a 180-day period, except for nationals of Turkey and Azerbaijan.
 However, visas issued by Cyprus are not valid for travel to the Schengen Area.

 The Schengen Convention and Schengen Borders Code permit member states to require third-country nationals to report their presence to a police station within 3 working days of crossing an internal border.
 This requirement varies by country and can usually be performed by hotels instead.

 Since the global loosening of COVID-19 lockdown rules and the rebound in travel demand, Schengen nation embassies have come under immense criticism for long visa processing times and unavailability of visa appointments.
 The general lack of competition for visa outsourcing contracts, which are dominated by companies such as VFS Global, BLS International and TLScontact, has also been blamed for the poor service.

 This has partly spurred the EU to further digitalise the process.
 It is planning to introduce a unified online visa application platform named EU VAP (EU VAP: European Union Visa Application Platform) at the EU and Schengen level, replacing the separated national platforms.
 The platform will be built by eu-LISA and is scheduled to be introduced in 2026.
 A transition period for all member states to migrate to the single platform is scheduled to last until 2031.
 The European Parliament voted on 18 October 2023 to introduce the digital application system and for cryptographically signed visas.
 In almost all cases, applications for Schengen visas will be made through a single website.

 Number of entries and validity period

 Schengen visas may be issued for one, two or multiple entries, with a validity period up to five years.
-Under the standard rules, new applicants are granted visas valid only for their intended trips, then after using three visas in two years they qualify for a multiple-entry visa valid for one year, then for two years, then for five years.
+Under the standard rules, new applicants are granted visas valid only for their intended trips, then after using three visas in the previous two years they qualify for a multiple-entry visa valid for one year, then for two years, then for five years.
 However, applicants who justify their need for frequent travel may be granted a multiple-entry visa with a longer validity without satisfying the previous requirements.